oalexdoda/webflow-react/README.md

-To the Webflow & Next.js communities,
+To the Webflow & React communities,

 Would you be interested in a simple no-code service that allows you to plug in your Webflow site link, optionally add some simple attributes, and have it **automatically generate a working Next.js / React app for you**?